Contact Us for a Free Consultation (213) 542-0979

 Miranda Rights Explained

-For over twenty-five years now, I've been dealing with the Miranda issue as it relates to people's statement and trying to keep people's statements out of trials, preliminary hearings and other court activities as they relate to criminal cases.
-There is some action there as far as Miranda goes, but since the Miranda ruling was passed down by the courts, its power and strength from a defense standpoint has waned significantly over the years as people's statements are being used against them across LA county.
+There is some action there as far as Miranda goes, but since the courts passed down the Miranda ruling, its power and strength from a defense standpoint have waned significantly over the years as people's statements are being used against them across LA County.

 Can My Case Be Dismissed For A Miranda Rights Violation?